-I usually don’t have much luck shopping at Old Navy, (with the exception of their amazing deals on flip flops of course), but my Sister seems to always have luck when it comes to their promotions.
+I usually don’t have much luck shopping at Old Navy, (they have amazing deals on flip flops though).
+My Sister seems to always have luck when it comes to their promotions.
 I never thought poorly of Old Navy and this came as quite the surprise to me.

-Sure, several films and real life events have shown that artists don’t always get the utmost support from parents/adults or society- however that in itself is terrible.
-I have several friends and family members that are incredibly artistic and I look up to them for being so creative and for the passion that they have for what they truly love.
+Several films and real life events have shown that artists don’t always get the utmost support from society.
+That in itself is terrible.
+I have several friends and family members who are incredibly artistic.
+I look up to them for being so creative and for the passion they have for what they truly love.

-I also believe that the way people define “Art” is an issue.
+Perhaps it’s the way that people define “Art” that is the issue.
 A lot of people relate being an artist to “they painted/drew something… so what?”
 Artists come in many shapes and forms- whether it is sculptures, music, fine arts, the list goes on with what being an artist means.
 I love painting, sketching, playing my flute, doing crafts etc and while I am not good at any of it, I would be insanely proud to call myself an artist and I find it sad that these shirts were designed for toddlers to wear as something that is “funny”.